 A lot of people ask me how I decide what to cook to hit my macros.
 I wish there was an easy peasy answer.
 The truth is, when I first began counting macros it took a lot of trial and error.
-Sometimes it still does.
-This is currently my strategy for figuring out what i’m going to prep while ensuring I hit my macros.
+Below is what I found worked best.
 If you don’t know what your macros are yet check out this post.

-Step 1: Figure out what I WANT to eat. (check out the recipes section of my blog) For this example i’m going to use “Chikudo”.
+Step 1: Figure out what I WANT to eat for breakfast, lunch and dinner.
+(Check out the recipes section of my blog) For this example i’m going to use “Chikudo”.

-Step 2: I go into My Fitness Pal and either create a recipe by entering my own or add one from a website I like.
-If I’m not sure about the serving size I’ll my ideal serving size.
+Step 2: I go into My Fitness Pal (MFP) and either create a recipe by entering my own or add one from a website I like.
+The servings is based on the number of meals a recipe creates.
 If I’m meal prepping, this is 8 or 10 servings.
 After MFP creates my recipe with the ingredients I entered I TRIPLE check that it found the correct ingredients.
-I include any oil or spray I’m going to use when I prep the food.
+I include any oil or spray I’m going to use when I prep the food and make sure no ingredients have calories but 0 for any of the macros.

-Step 3: I then go to the Monday of the following week and under lunch or dinner I add the recipe.
+Step 3: I then go to the Monday of the following week and add all three main meals using the recipes from my My Fitness Pal or what I feel like eating, eggs, avocado, oatmeal for a meal instead of a recipe.

 Step 4: Then I scroll down to the bottom of Monday and click “Nutrition”